-Most medical practices are fully aware of the simultaneous need for, and problems with, explanations of benefits (EOBs).
-Yes, EOBs are important for obtaining patient payment when insurers don't fully cover your services.
-No, they aren't easy, enjoyable or error-free to create and distribute.
-That's why electronic remittance advice and their attendant electronic funds transfer technology are increasingly popular.
+Most medical practices are fully aware of the simultaneous need for and problems with explanations of benefits (EOBs).
+Yes, EOBs are essential for obtaining patient payment when insurers don’t fully cover your services.
+No, they aren’t easy, enjoyable or error-free to create and distribute.
+That’s why electronic remittance advice and the attendant electronic funds transfer technology are becoming increasingly popular.
 Learn all about ERA in medical billing below.

 What is electronic remittance advice (ERA)?

 ERA is a HIPAA-compliant electronic substitute for paper-based EOBs.
-An ERA includes the same information as an EOB, but it's faster to generate and less prone to errors.
-In medical billing, ERAs detail a patient's paid and denied medical claims, adjusted amount owed, and final claim status.
-Despite the term "advice" in the name, ERAs detail mandatory rather than suggested payments.
+An ERA includes the same information as an EOB but is faster to generate and less prone to errors.
+In medical billing, ERAs detail a patient’s paid and denied medical claims, adjusted amount owed, and final claim status.
+Despite the term “advice” in the name, ERAs detail mandatory rather than suggested payments.

 What is electronic funds transfer (EFT)?

 EFT allows for the electronic deposit of money directly into a bank account.
-It's the same technology that allows employees on a company's payroll to be paid via direct deposit instead of a paper check.
+It’s the same technology that allows employees to be paid via paperless payroll with direct deposit instead of a paper check.

-In medical billing, EFT can facilitate payer and patient payments to your practice without any checks mailed or in-person encounters.
-Without EFT, the patient payment tools in your medical practice management software (PMS) wouldn't work.
+In medical billing, EFT can facilitate payer and patient payments to your private medical practice without any checks mailed or in-person encounters.
+Without EFT, the patient payment tools in your medical software wouldn’t work.

 The benefits of ERA and EFT in medical billing